- Is there a pickup site near me?

 - I’m not happy.
 Can I get my money back?

 Probably.
-We have 3 pickup sites in Broward County (Pembroke Pines, Pompano Beach, and southeast Ft.Lauderdale – off Davie Blvd & Federal Hwy), In Miami-Dade, we have sites in Miami Gardens, Miami Shores, Miami Beach, Dadeland, Coconut Grove, Palmetto Bay, and of course, at the farm in the Redland/Homestead area.
-In the Keys we have dropoff sites in Key Largo, Islamorada, Marathon, Big Pine, and Key West.
+We have pickup sites in Broward County, in various Miami-Dade locations, and of course, at the farm in the Redland/Homestead area.
+We also serve the upper Keys with dropoff sites in Key Largo and Islamorada.
 We MAY set up additional sites if we get a minimum of 15 shares for that site.
 If it turns out that we cannot service a new area because we can’t meet the required minimum, you can choose another pickup site or we will refund your money before the season begins.

 A Small share means you get a smaller quantity of food every week (or biweekly), over the same 20 week period as the Family share.
 The share contents are listed in your newsletter.
 Check out the newsletter archive to see the difference between Family (formerly called Full) and Small (fka Half) shares on any given week.